DeBate - Chillout

 DeBate is an electrical music composer formed by the individual Patrick Bate.
 The genres composed range from Breakbeat, Chillout, Electronic, Electronica, Da

-A New Age World track by DeBate - Chillout.
+A New Age track by DeBate - Chillout.

-A New Age World track by DeBate - Chillout.
+A New Age track by DeBate - Chillout.

-Independent artist DeBate - Chillout drops "Odyssey's Trip", a New Age World track on SoundClick.
-It works with a dynamic progression that keeps the listener engaged from start to finish.
-The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
+Independent artist DeBate - Chillout drops "Odyssey's Trip", a New Age track on SoundClick.
+Every element serves the song, creating a cohesive listening experience from start to finish.
+This track holds its own in the new age landscape — a confident, well-executed piece.
 Find more from DeBate - Chillout on SoundClick, a platform built for independent music discovery.
+This track is available as free download.

 DeBate is an electrical music composer formed by the individual Patrick Bate.